EricPug/ericpugsdungeontimetracker/README.md

 # Eric Pug's Dungeon Time Tracker

 A Foundry VTT module for tracking time and events in your dungeon crawls.
-Designed for old-school play (like Old-School Essentials), it keeps tabs on turns, elapsed time, and referee notes with zero fuss.
+Designed for Old-School Essentials, it keeps track of turns, calculates elapsed time, current time, and a log of the action.
 Each checkbox is a 10-minute turn—tick them off, watch the clock, and log what happens.
+When a day passes, make a new tracker.
+At the end of a session, copy out all the logs.
 ![image](https://github.com/user-attachments/assets/29257af2-cd2d-4b84-b24f-235adf16289c)

 ## Features